Stanford-EAO/BRIDGES_for_CA/docs/projectstructure.md

   <figcaption>Figure 1: Structure of BRIDGES</figcaption>
 </figure>

-Let's see how this structure is reflected in the code.
+Let's discuss each of these building blocks see how this structure is reflected in the code.

 ## Configuration file

-The `BRIDGES_for_CA/config.yml` file is the one-stop main configuration file for the BRIDGES model.
+The `BRIDGES_for_CA/core/Parameters/config.yml` file is the one-stop main configuration file for the BRIDGES model.
 It contains hyperparameters of the model such as the number of representative days or toggles to switch on and off specific model features.
 It also holds constants that are used in the data preprocessing pipeline or the optimization model, as explained below.
 In summary, the configuration file is the "control center" from where scenario analyses can be conducted by modifying model hyperparameters or constants.

 !!! tip "To-Do"